designstem/projects/tattoo/index.md

 Tattoos have always had strong symbolic meaning - **cultural**, to convey some message about the bearer to other members of society - and / or **personal**, to mean something to the bearer herself.

-What meaning or function whould your **smart tattoo** have?
+What meaning or function would your **smart tattoo** have?
 Would it be personal, functional or cultural?
 Does it have to be understood by everyone, at a glance?
 Or could it be secret and personal, only understood by the bearer?

 Tattoos become blurry over time and lose their sharpness.
 Think about how you should design icons for tattoos to reduce these effects?

 -

+**_ERIK: photo / illustration pls_**

 ---